tuianog/health-api/README.md

       - `limit`: natural positive number for the max amount of items returned per request
       - `offset`: natural number for the starting position of the page
 - GET `v1/hco/{id}/address/{addressId}/` - Get Address from Healthcare Organization by ID
+- GET `v1/hco/{id}/affiliation/` - Get Healthcare Organization affiliations by ID
+    - endpoints include pagination query params:
+      - `limit`: natural positive number for the max amount of items returned per request
+      - `offset`: natural number for the starting position of the page
 - GET `v1/hcp/{id}/` - Get Healthcare Provider by ID
 - GET `v1/hcp/{id}/address/` - Get Healthcare Provider adresses by ID
     - endpoints include pagination query params:
       - `limit`: natural positive number for the max amount of items returned per request
       - `offset`: natural number for the starting position of the page
 - GET `v1/hcp/{id}/address/{addressId}/` - Get Address from Healthcare Provider by ID
+- GET `v1/hcp/{id}/affiliation/` - Get Healthcare Provider affiliations by ID
+    - endpoints include pagination query params:
+      - `limit`: natural positive number for the max amount of items returned per request
+      - `offset`: natural number for the starting position of the page

 Note*: all endpoints listed above (except the authenticate) are configured to require authentication (based on Token authentication header or Session CSRF token).